 "I think about it [feedback] like this - what if people hate our experience, and then don't tell us?
 That's worse than hating our experience and knowing what it is.
 Because one hurts our feelings, the other one kills our business"

-You’ve set out of a methodology called C-Factor around customers-centric growth strategies.
+You've set out of a methodology called C-Factor around customer-centric growth strategies.
 What does that mean for you as a marketer?

 Yeah.
 So first and foremost, everyone thinks like, "Oh man, talking with customers is hard.
 It takes lots of time and it's going to take away time from other things, or money away from other things."
 But engaging with the customers is fairly cheap, right?
 That’s a customer success role.
 Again, as a marketer: Compare that to your advertising budget and the CAC (Customer Acquisition Cost).
 Engaging with the customer for one hour or 30 minutes or 15 minutes is much, much cheaper than it is to go and pay hundreds of thousands of dollars to get a new customer.

 The whole point is to give your customers a wow experience, right?
 And so, this wow experience could come in many different ways and it doesn't actually need to have anything to do with the product.
 I'll give a very, very straightforward example.
 With our agency, Web Profits, we're working with CMOs or a VP of Marketing.
 They often have all these challenges in their business, like, "Hey, how do I make projections for the board?" or, " I'm hiring, what are some interview questions?"
 Senior people may not just say, "Here's the interview questions."
 It might be things like, "When you're hiring, I'm happy to help you.
 Somebody from my team is happy to be one part of the interview process," And that's like, Wow!"
 That's one thing that most other agencies don't do.